This topic describes how to enable binlogging feature for PolarDB for MySQL cluster.

-- For PolarDB for MySQL 8.0, you can modify the binlog_expire_logs_seconds parameter to set the duration for storing binlog files.
+- For PolarDB for MySQL 5.7 or 8.0, you can modify the binlog_expire_logs_seconds parameter to set the duration for storing binlog files.
 The value ranges from 0 to 4294967295 seconds.
 The value 0 indicates that the binlog files are not automatically deleted.

 - Q: How do I disable binlogging after it is enabled?

 A: Set the loose_polar_log_bin parameter to OFF, and then submit the changes.
 The existing binlog files will not be deleted after binlogging is disabled.

 - Q: After binlogging is enabled, will the service performance be compromised?

 A: The binlogging feature does not affect the performance of processing read statements such as SELECT.
 However, this feature may reduce the performance of processing write statements such as INSERT, UPDATE, and DELETE.
 In most cases, if you enable this feature, the service performance may be reduced by up to 10%.